Miroslav Antic – Najbudalastija tuga medju tugama

 The Silliest Sorrow Of All Sorrows

-Tonight, when the distant fog
+Tonight, while the distant fog

-is curdling and spreading,
+is condensing and spreading,

-when nobody is even trying
+while nobody is even trying

 to understand these sparks in my pupils,